Skip to content

 0.75 / 1

-High Conservation Value management and monitoring plans are available in the public consultation reports of all FMUs of the company.
-However, this information is not externally verified.
+The company's High Conservation Value (HCV) management and monitoring plans are available in the HCV reports of each FMU.
+However, information is not externally verified.

 • N